U.S. disaster aid won't cover crops drowned by Midwest floods

 In this case, floods inundated fields quickly after multiple levees failed when rain and melting snow filled the Missouri River and other waterways.
 The frozen ground was unable to soak up the water.

 Near Percival, Iowa, railroad tracks leading up to a grain facility were flooded and broken.
-A Deere & Co dealership, Wendy’s restaurant, Motel 6 and gas station nearby were also underwater, along with homes, cars and farm equipment.
+A Deere & Co (DE.N) dealership, Wendy’s restaurant, Motel 6 and gas station nearby were also underwater, along with homes, cars and farm equipment.

 Some farmers moved machinery such as tractors on to highways to keep it out of the path of the floods.
 The equipment was still parked there during the flyover on Friday.